NWChemEx/ParallelZone/docs/source/developer/design/serialization.rst

      whereas in other cases we'll want to serialize all of the state
    - Serialization libraries are unlikely to help with this aspect

+- Serializing objects with special save/load requirements

+   - Sometimes there's more to serialization than just serializing the attributes of an object (e.g., needing to redistribute the data in a distributed object)

 *****************************
 Serialization Implementations
 *****************************